attaradev/hh-natural-gas-prices/README.md

 ## License

-This Data Package is licensed by its maintainers under the Public Domain Dedication and License (PDDL).
+This Data Package is licensed by its maintainers under the Public Domain Dedication and License (PDDL) as well as the [GNU LICENSE](LICENSE).